Garbage (band): Bleed Like Me, hiatus and Absolute Garbage (2003–2007)

-Not Your Kind of People (2010–2012)
+Return and Not Your Kind of People (2010–2015)

 On February 1, 2010, it was confirmed through Shirley Manson's official Facebook profile that she spent a week in the studio with her bandmates.
 In the post, Manson wrote "Guess who I just spent a week in the studio with?
 Would you be pleased if I said one of them was called Steve and one of them was called Duke and another was a Grammy-winning producer?"
 In October 2010, it was officially confirmed that Garbage were recording their fifth studio album.
-In an interview with Jason Tanamor, Duke stated in regard to the band reuniting after seven years, "It’s kind of amazing we all happen to be in the right place at the same time.
-I don’t know.
+In an interview with Jason Tanamor, Duke stated in regard to the band reuniting after seven years, "It's kind of amazing we all happen to be in the right place at the same time.
+I don't know.
 The stars were aligned or something.
 It was quite coincidental we were all on the same page and ready to give it another go."

 On September 17, 2011, the band clarified that their forthcoming 11-track LP would be mixed by October 17, while another 12 songs would be finalized by the end of the year and see release as "b-sides, extra tracks and maybe one might even come your way simply as a Christmas present from Garbage as a thank you to you all for sticking around," though this did not materialize.

 The band announced to Billboard that their fifth studio album would be released independently of any major label support.
-On January 6, 2012, the band announced that they had entered Red Razor Studios in Glendale, California to record bonus material for their forthcoming album, later confirming on Twitter that a further five tracks were being worked on, including the new title "What Girls Are Made Of."
+On January 6, 2012, the band announced that they had entered Red Razor Studios in Glendale, California to record bonus material for their forthcoming album, later confirming on Twitter that a further five tracks were being worked on, including the new title "What Girls Are Made Of".
 Not Your Kind of People was released on May 14, 2012, to generally positive reviews.
 The album reached number 13 on the Billboard 200, and number 10 on the UK Albums Chart.
 The band supported the album with the year-long Not Your Kind of People World Tour.
-The song Not Your Kind of People was used in a trailer for the video game, Metal Gear Solid V: The Phantom Pain.
+The song "Not Your Kind of People" was used in a trailer for the video game, Metal Gear Solid V: The Phantom Pain.